leooreina/arcade-frogger-game/README.md

 will cross the screen.
 This very rare gem (if collected) will give you 100 points.
 - Every twenty six times you are able to collect a blue gem, a heart will cross the screen.
 This object (if collected) will give an extra life to you.

+Suggestions:

+If you have a suggestion about the game or detected some bug, please let me know =)